bvchess/taxman/README.md

 In roughly 75% of cases, an optimal solution for game N can be quickly derived from the optimal solution to game N-1.
 For games where an optimal solution is not as easy to find, the program takes advantage of the fact that the maximum feasible score for game N is no more than N larger than the optimal score for game N-1.
-The program tries to find a solution totalling this maximum possible score and, if none can be found, looks for a score totalling N-2, and so on.
+The program tries to find a solution totalling the maximum feasible score and, if none can be found, targets a score one less than that.
+It proceeds downward until a solution can be found.

-The program speeds up the search process for each potential solution by decomposing the game into a series of simpler games (where a number is allowed to be a factor or a composite but not both) where an optimal solution can be found in polynomial time and then finding an optimal set of "promotions" that elevate a number from being a factor in one game to being a move in the next game.
-Finding an optimal set of trades takes an exponential amount of time in the worst case.
+The program speeds up the search process for each potential solution total by decomposing the game into a series of simpler games (where a number is allowed to be a factor or a composite but not both).
+Optimal solutions to these simpler games can be found in polynomial time.
+Finding an optimal solution to the over-all game involves finding an optimal set of "promotions" that elevate a number from being a factor in one game to being a move in the next game.
+Identifying an optimal set of promotions takes an exponential amount of time in the worst case.

 Implementation
 ---------------